Flat Fee Landlord

 Leave your name and number.
 We’ll call you back with a free rental analysis for your specific property.

 If you ask ten property management companies in Fairfax County what they charge, you'll get ten different answers — and most of them will only tell you the monthly management fee.
 The full picture looks different.
-This guide breaks down every fee type in the Fairfax market, what's standard, what's excessive, and what it actually costs you over the life of a tenancy.

 The 4 Types of Property Management Fees